kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercise_Answers.md

             WHEN dm.EmployeeCount = 0 THEN 'No Active Employees'
             WHEN dm.ProjectCount = 0 THEN 'No Project Assignments'
             WHEN ISNULL(ru.UtilizationPercent, 0) < 70 THEN 'Low Utilization'
-            WHEN dm.TotalSalaryCost > dm.Budget * 0.8 THEN 'High Salary Burden'
+            WHEN dm.TotalSalaryCost > dm.Budget * 0.8 THEN 'High BaseSalary Burden'
             ELSE 'Good Performance'
         END AS AttentionFlag
     FROM DepartmentMetrics dm